terraform-ibm-modules/terraform-ibm-security-group/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 With this module you can create the following infrastructure:
-- A security rule in the default security group in a VPC
+- Add security rules to a new or existing security group
-- Other security groups and rules
+- Optionally create a new security group
-- Internal IBM IPs that are added to the security group rules
+- Optionally add a list of security rules corresponding to the internal IBM flows
-- Attach targets to security groups
+- Optionally attach a security group to one or several targets (network interface, VPC load balancer, virtual private endpoint gateways, VPC VPN servers)

 ## Usage